NikolaiRadke/Nokolino/README.md

 ### Content

 ```
-NOKO/
+Nokolino/
 Root directory with some explanation files.
 |
 ├── manual/
-|   NOKO manual in PDF format and a template for a packaging design.
+|   Nokolino manual in PDF format and a printing version.
 |
 ├── mp3/
 |   Voice sets in German.
 English needed?
 Contribute!